UFC 323: Yan shocks Dvalishvili, reclaims bantamweight title

 In the co-main event, challenger Joshua Van won the flyweight belt from former champion Alexandre Pantoja with a TKO just 26 seconds into the first round after a quirky finish.

 In what appeared to be a freak accident, Pantoja (30-6) injured his left shoulder just after throwing a right roundkick to Van’s head.
-But as Van (16-2) blocked the kick, Pantoja used his left arm to brace his fall, but his arm buckled, and he immediately grabbed it and waved to referee Herb Dean to stop the bout at 26 seconds.
+But as Van (16-2) blocked the kick, Pantoja used his left arm to brace his fall.
+His arm buckled, and he immediately grabbed it and waved to referee Herb Dean to stop the bout at 26 seconds.

 In a display of sportsmanship, Van immediately joined Pantoja on the canvas to check on him once the bout was called.